Table of Contents

 Create a business plan

 Decide on the way you want to conduct business by choosing a suitable legal structure.
 Are you operating a sole proprietorship or as a partnership or company?
+Running your own courier business gives you both the flexibility and responsibility to make key decisions, manage operations, and grow your enterprise independently.

 If you’re independent, are you ready to bring on extra help during the busy holiday seasons or other peak periods?
 If you’re managing a team of drivers, you can consider a small business loan to manage the start-up costs like having company vehicles.
 It’s also crucial to open a business bank account to effectively manage your business finances and keep them separate from personal expenses.
+When bringing on extra help, it’s important to have comprehensive employment agreements in place to ensure legal clarity and protect both your business and your staff.

 The differences between these two business setups is: